 Life Skills in a Supportive Environment

-When a new client comes to Above It all and engages through one of our partner facility’s detox and inpatient rehabilitation programs, we consider that to be Phase I of their recovery.
-Phase II is designed to give clients the chance to remain at Above It All, in a nurturing and supportive environment, where they can practice life skills before returning to the outside world.
+When a new client comes to one of Above It All’s partner facilities and engages in our detox and inpatient rehabilitation programs, we consider that to be Phase I of their recovery.
+Phase II is designed to give clients the chance to remain at a partner of Above It All, in a nurturing and supportive environment, where they can practice life skills before returning to the outside world.

 Phase II is all about building a bridge from treatment to the next stage of life—that is, to daily sobriety and lifelong recovery.
 In Phase II, our clients will learn and practice the skillsets they need to live independently and to continue making recovery their top priority.

 This offers unique benefits; as clients remain in the Above It All partner’s environment, they also get to continue reaping the benefits of support groups and group therapy, all while surrounding themselves with people going through similar struggles.